-c) Immediately upon the receipt of any concerns, to act upon the report.
+d) Immediately upon the receipt of any concerns, to act upon the report.

-d) To liaise with Kington and Richmond Safeguarding Children's Partnership (KRSCP) and other neighbouring Children's Services departments.
+e) To liaise with Kingston and Richmond Safeguarding Children's Partnership (KRSCP) and other neighbouring Children's Services departments.

 e) To understand child protection processes, including Section 17 and Section 47 assessments under the Children's Act (1989) and 'Early Help' processes.